 Symptoms of gum disease

-If you have symptoms of periodontal disease, see your dentist soon for treatment.
+According to the American Heart Association, if you have symptoms of periodontal disease, see your dentist soon for treatment.

 - Persistent bad breath